Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/optical-disc.md

 Connect the BluRay Drive to the write blocker using the USB cable (Device USB 3.0)

-### Step 3: Prepare the disk

-Grab the disk of which you want to capture the content

-### Step 4: Create a disk image
+### Step 3: Create a disk image

-1. Insert the optical disc in the BluRay Drive
+1. Take an optical disc and insert it in the BluRay Drive
 2. [Create a disk image using Guymager](guymager.md)
+3. If Guymager can't find the disc, remove the write blocker from the setup and directly connect the blu-ray drive to the workstation with the USB cable.

-### Step 5: Eject the disk
+### Step 5: Eject the disc

-1. Open a file explorer window
-2. Right click on the device in the left navigation sidebar
-3. Select eject
-4. Go back to step 3 using a new disk
+Eject the disc from the drive by pressing the button on the drive.